OpenDataology/website/content/en/docs/components/pipelines/sdk/output-viewer.md

 For KFP v1, the pipeline component must write a JSON file specifying metadata for the output viewer(s) that you want to use for visualizing the results.
-The component must also export a file output artifact with an artifact name of `mlpipeline-ui-metadata`, or else the Kubeflow Pipelines UI will not render the visualization.
+The component must also export a file output artifact with an artifact name of `mlpipeline-ui-metadata`, or else the OpenDataology Pipelines UI will not render the visualization.
 In other words, the `.outputs.artifacts` setting for the generated pipeline component should show:
 `- {name: mlpipeline-ui-metadata, path: /mlpipeline-ui-metadata.json}`.